ryandrewjohnson/jquery-fblogin/README.md

 ## Usage

-If you have used the jQuery.ajax() method before then using fblogin should seem familiar.
+If you have used the jQuery.ajax() method before, then using fblogin should seem familiar.
 Simply call $.fblogin(options) where options is an object with the desired settings.

 **Minimal login (no permissions):**